Discover Catholic Saints and the Sacred Places They Touched

 SaintlyWays invites you to explore the lives of holy men and women through the sacred places that shaped them.
 From the basilicas of Europe to the mission trails of Asia, uncover the stories, traditions, and pilgrimage routes of Catholic saints.
 Browse our growing directory of saints, pilgrimage destinations, and sacred terms in our Catholic glossary to deepen your faith journey.

-Saints of AUGUST
+Saints of OCTOBER

 Featured Pilgrimage Sites